Harvested my buttercup squash

 I filled the squash about half full of this mixture as the oven was preheated to 350 degrees and then put a layer of ground tillamook chedder cheese and then another layer of this filling.
 I covered the squash with the top that I carved off and then cooked for an hour.
 After that our I put another layer of cheese on and cooked for another 45 minutes.
 It was scrumptious!

-4 thoughts on “Harvested my buttercup squash
+4 responses to “Harvested my buttercup squash”

 Dang!
 That sure looks yummy!!!!!

-Squash really looks buttery and the recipe interesting.
+2. Squash really looks buttery and the recipe interesting.
 Nice harvest.
 I got a few squashes myself.
 I have a specific way of preparing them so if ya are interested – let me know.

-mmmmmmmmmmmmmmmmmmmmm
+3. mmmmmmmmmmmmmmmmmmmmm

 Leave a Reply